Counselor Licensing Requirements in South Dakota

-Although you must be licensed first as an LPC, you might be able to save time through completing education requirements simultaneously for the higher license.
+Although you must be licensed first as an LPC, you might be able to save time by completing education requirements simultaneously for the higher license.
 The process begins when you enroll in a graduate program that meets the curricular standards of South Dakota.

-South Dakota Counselor Credential TitlesLicensed Professional Counselor – Mental Health (LPC-MH)
+South Dakota Counselor Credential TitlesLicensed Professional Counselor – Mental Health (LPC-MH) Licensed Professional Counselor (LPC)